MicrosoftDocs/sql-docs/docs/t-sql/lesson-2-configuring-permissions-on-database-objects.md

 Granting a user access to a database involves three steps.
 First, you create a login.
 The login lets the user connect to the [!INCLUDE[ssDEnoversion](../includes/ssdenoversion-md.md)].
 Then you configure the login as a user in the specified database.
 And finally, you grant that user permission to database objects.
 This lesson shows you these three steps, and shows you how to create a view and a stored procedure as the object.

   >[!NOTE]
-  > This lesson relies on objects created in [Lesson 1 - Creating database objects](lesson-1-creating-database-objects.md).
+  > This lesson relies on objects created in [Lesson 1 - Create database objects](lesson-1-creating-database-objects.md).
 Complete Lesson 1 before continuing on to lesson 2.

 ## Prerequisites
 To complete this tutorial, you need SQL Server Management Studio and access to a SQL Server instance.